You’re a Grown-Ass Woman. Stop Hiding the Delivery Boxes.

 Editor’s Note: Off-Script—the why, what, and oh sh*t moments behind this article.

-When Abby Alten Schwartz sent me this pitch, I hated it.
+When Abby Alten Schwartz sent me this pitch, I hated it, because I recognized myself immediately.

 So why the hell was I performing financial guilt like a reflex?
+Why are any of us?

 Here’s what made us stop and look harder: In a huge number of modern partnerships, the husband doesn’t actually care.
 Not secretly.
 Not quietly.
 Not “deep down.”